-- Provides supervision of the phone lines (main and backup) - Supports the 5140DLM optional backup dialer for the second phone line.

-• Supports ADEMCO Contact ID; ADEMCO High Speed; ADEMCO Express; and 3+1, 4+1, and 4+2 ADEMCO and Sescoa/Radionics Low-Speed formats.
+- Provides supervision of the phone lines (main and backup) - Supports the 5140DLM optional backup dialer for the second phone line. - Supports ADEMCO Contact ID; ADEMCO High Speed; ADEMCO Express; and 3+1, 4+1, and 4+2 ADEMCO and Sescoa/Radionics Low-Speed formats.

 The system is shipped defaulted for Contact ID communication.
-It is the only format capable of uniquely reporting all 250 zones, as well as openings and closings for all 250 users.
-This requires central stations to be equipped with the ADEMCO 685 (using software level 4.10 or higher) or MX8000 receiver to fully support all new VISTA-128FBP/VISTA-250FBP report codes.
-If you need to update your 685 or MX8000 receiver, contact your distributor.
+It is the only format capable of uniquely reporting all 32 zones, as well as openings and closings for all 75 users.
+This requires central stations to be equipped with the MX8000 receiver fully support all new VISTA-32FB report codes.
+If you need to update your MX8000 receiver, contact your distributor.

 • Provides the Dialer Queue Report in the event of a loss of communications between the dialer and the central station, i.e. telco loss.
-The total events that will be queued up are 128 (91 Burg + 37 Life Safety).
+The total events that will be queued up is 128 (91 Burg + 37 Life Safety).
 A Dialer Queue Overflow report (E354) will be sent if the report queue goes beyond its limits.
 Note that: Life Safety includes Fire, CO, 24 HR Silent/Audible/Auxiliary, and Duress.
 Life Safety events may go beyond 37 (up to 128) if there are no Burg events in the queue.
 If all dialer attempts are exhausted before communication to the central station is restored, the queue will be cleared.